Logos, trademarks and downloads

 • If you have any questions, contact Christina Vessa

-Institutional mark (no 150)
+Institutional mark

 The Colorado School of Mines institutional mark should be primarily used on materials that have a long shelf life or serve as primary recruitment tools for external audiences.
 Academic and administrative communications and marketing materials should default to this mark.